michelp/structchunk/README.md

 Structured data store to mmap'ed chunk files.

-This is a very simple key, object data store, that stores ctypes.Structure objects into a memory mapped sparse chunk file.
-The index of keys and the offset into the mapped chunk files are stored in a leveldb database.
+This is a very simple key, object data store, that maps ctypes.Structure objects onto a memory mapped sparse chunk file.
+The index of keys and the offset into the mapped chunk files is stored in a leveldb database.

+Structure objects contain only data accessor methods into a given memory buffer.
+No copying is done in Python from the file to memory, all handling of the memory buffers backing the Structure objects is done by the kernel's virtual memory manager.

+The primary purpose of structchunk is absolute maximum speed of accessing structure data in a file, but doing no file managment whatsoever, by using extremely lightweight objects and letting the OS's VMM do all the work.

 == Advantages